Learn How to Make Lip Balm at Home Naturally

 - Take out the containers and apply your homemade chapstick to your lips.

-Here are some great natural ingredients to add to the mixture at this point in the chapstick creation process:
+Here are some great natural ingredients to add to the lib balm mixture:

 Honey has natural healing properties that can help soothe burnt or chapped lips.
 By adding this into the mix it can also help sweeten the taste of the balm.
 Take a spoonful from the honey jar add to make your own honey lip balm mix.